The other day I met a fan of Honey Good and we had a conversation about how to pursue happiness after 50. Here is the story:

-"Of course," I replied, and we hit the trail, with our dogs, walking and talking together, like old soul mates for 50 minutes!
+“Of course,” I replied, and we hit the trail, with our dogs, walking and talking together, like old soul mates for almost an hour!

 Just then I noticed two types of terrain.
 One nourished me with several full-grown olive trees, the other was a desert that made me feel like a fish out of water!

 So, I said, “I know I am at my ‘happiest’ and most productive when I am surrounded by places and people that are in sync with me…where I can recognize myself.”

 And then she said astutely and excitedly, “You hit the nail on the head!
 And then she added, very excitedly, “I think we can find happiness in seeking out ‘new’ people and places, too.
 We shouldn’t keep ourselves from reaching out to new people and new places where we have a feeling of compatibility.”

 “You are so right.”
 I replied.
 And I told her of two new women friends in my life; one an engaging woman in the political world and the other a beguiling and witty author and writer.

 And she said, “Would you consider becoming a new friend of mine?
 I think we are in sync!”